 Mel Goodman is the national security columnist for counterpunch.org.

-- The Dangerous Exaggeration of the Threat
+- The United States Specializes in Exaggerating the Threat

 Recent News and Latest Book